-PW [00:27:42] They funded, well, there were, there was all sorts of great things, like they would put on these fantastic concerts like Rock Against Racism.
-They were very, very ahead of of many other places in terms of tackling racism.
-I mean, racism in England is terrible today.
-But, and it had been traditionally, but they, that, at that time there was a lot of work being done to try and tackle the most blatant racism.
-And when they knew that Thatcher was going to abolish the GLC (Greater London Council).
-So one of the last things that the GLC did was, was give, basically, give a bunch of women's organizations a whole building.
-And it wasn't a, it wasn't a shabby building, it was right on the edge of the banking district.
-So the real estate was not anything for them to thumb your nose at, really.
-And all, the building was full of women's organizations, so it was, so it was great.
-And as a matter of fact, men weren't allowed in unless they were accompanied.
+PW [00:27:42] They funded, well, there was all sorts of great things, like they would put on these fantastic concerts like Rock Against Racism.
+They were very, very ahead of many other places in terms of tackling racism.
+Racism in England is terrible today, and it had been traditionally but at that time there was a lot of work being done to try and tackle the most blatant racism.
+When they knew that Thatcher was going to abolish the GLC (Greater London Council).
+So one of the last things that the GLC did was give, basically give a bunch of women's organizations a whole building.
+It wasn't a shabby building, it was right on the edge of the banking district.
+So the real estate was not anything for them to thumb your nose at really.
+The building was full of women's organizations, so it was great.
+As a matter of fact, men weren't allowed in unless they were accompanied.